Windows 11 Update Error: Why it Fails & How to Fix it

 - Once the command has been executed, type and Enter the next one:

-- Wait for the command to be executed and restart your PC.
+- Wait for the order to be completed and restart your PC.

 6. Disable Windows Defender temporarily